remblock/REMChain-Mainnet-Setup/README.md

 `canonical-livepatch status —verbose`

 > This will allow you to check your live patch status, fixes, uptime, boot time and last check time.

+__Step 2:__

+**Creating and installing SSH keys**

+`ssh-keygen -t rsa -b 4096`

+> Generate your new SSH keys in your OS terminal (Ubuntu App or MacOS).

+**Enter file in which to save the key** `enter`

+> Hit enter to have the SSH keys saved at the default location.

+**Enter passphrase (empty for no passphrase):** `SETYOURPASSPHRASE`

+> Having a passphrase provides an extra level of protection if you happen to lose your device, however if you don't wish to set a passphrase just hit enter.

+`ssh-copy-id YOURUSERNAME@YOURIPADDRESS -p 3984`

+> Your SSH keys will now be copied over to your remnode.